 dcidt=kpcrϕic−ci

-where kp is the transcription rate of ribosomes, and cr is the ribosomal concentration.
-In such case, the stability of the transcriptional regulatory network is dependent on the Jacobian matrix:
+where φ is the fraction of RNA polymerases that binds gene i, kp is the transcription rate of ribosomes, and cr is the ribosomal concentration.
+In such case, the stability of the transcriptional regulatory network is dependent on the Jacobian matrix A of size NxN:

 A=kpcrssM−I

-wherecrssis the steady-state ribosomal concentration, M is the interaction matrix approximated as steady-state protein concentrations, and I is the identity matrix.
+wherecrssis the steady-state ribosomal concentration, M is the interaction matrix, I is the identity matrix, and N is the number of genes in the system.
 The system is stable if the maximal real part of all eigenvalues of M, λM, is smaller than 1, i.e. all eigenvalues of A are negative.

+We applied the Guo and Amir model to all network graphs simulated with different algorithms.
+Each graph, in a form of adjacency matrix, was supplied as A matrix.
+For each replicate of a different size generated with a given algorithm, we repeated signing the network graph with respective link strengths 10 times.
 To focus on the effect of the GRN structure and FFL content on stability, we forced the distribution of link strengths of all GRNs to be similar.
-This was done by randomly setting half of the links to be upregulated and the other half downregulated (setting max(γij) and min(γij) to 1.5 and -1.5 respectively as boundaries of a normal distribution).rss
+This was done by randomly setting half of the links to be upregulated and the other half downregulated (setting max(aij) and min(aij) to 1.5 and -1.5 respectively as boundaries of a normal distribution).
+In every trial, we were first calculated the ribosomal concentrations rsswith which the system reaches its steady state.
+Once the steady state was found, λM was calculated, the highest eigenvalue of λM was stored and compared across networks of different sizes.

 Results